matterandvoid-space/subscriptions/README.md

 (def sub2 (ratom/make-reaction (fn [] (.log js/console "sub2") (inc @sub1))))
 (def sub3 (ratom/make-reaction (fn [] (.log js/console "sub3") (inc @sub2))))

-(deref sub1)
-(deref sub2)
-(deref sub3)
+(def obj (js-obj))
+(def r
+  (ratom/run-in-reaction
+    (fn []
+      ;; any ratoms/reactions deref'd here will be "watched"

+      ;; here I am deref'ing the base so we can see it react - re-frame subscriptions will do this via the chain ;; of input fns - these are deref'd by the leaf subscription
+      @base-data
+      (println "the sub3 is: " @sub3))
+    obj "reaction-key"
+    (fn react []
+      ;; here is our effect:
+      (println "Reacted!" @sub3))
+    ;; I honestly don't know what this does exactly, but reagent passes this, then so do I :)
+    {:no-cache true}))
 (swap! base-data inc)
 ```
-even though the base-data was swap!'d there is no reactivity yet.
-To get that we use the reagent helper function `run-in-reaction`, which lets us specify one function to run right now
+To get reactivity we use the reagent helper function `run-in-reaction`, which lets us specify one function to run right now
 and again using a reaction will track any dependent reactions.
 The next piece is that it lets you pass a callback to fire
 when any dependent data fires.
 And this is where we render our views again.

 I would not have been able to figure this out if the reagent component namespace didn't already exist demonstrating how
-to make this work in practice.
+to make this work in practice - so definitly refer to the source and play around at a repl to explore this.

 # Integrating this library with other view layers